hilbert/hilbert-ui/README.md

 - `mkls_poll_delay`: (default: 1000) Number of milliseconds to wait between polls to MKLivestatus.
 - `mkls_cmd`: (default: 'nc localhost 6557') Command line used to connect to MKLivestatus.
 - `operation_timeout`: (default: 600) Number of seconds to wait for station operations (stop, start, change app) to finish before timing out.
+- `error_lock_time`: (default: 30) Number of seconds a station will be locked after an operation fails.
 - `db_path`: (default: '') Path to the sqlite database file for persistant storage of features such as presets.

 ## Directory reference